VPNs rely on VPN protocols to establish a tunnel that keeps your online traffic secure and private over the internet.

 It is still under development.

 These are protocols most reputable VPN providers prefer to offer.
-They are very secure with fast speeds, stability, and they are not easily compromised.
+They are secure with fast speeds and stability and are not easily compromised.

 They are as follows:

-Encryption is done on the data channel as well as the control channel.
-Data channel encryption secures your data, while the control channel encryption secures the connection.
+VPN encryption is done on the data channel as well as the control channel.
+Data channel encryption secures your data, while control channel encryption secures the connection.